Lab 5: Return String via HTTP GET

-Return a String response for a GET request to an endpoint.
+Create a "Controller" class that will return a plain String response to a GET request to an endpoint.

-Before moving on, delete the following classes as we don't need them anymore in their present form:
+Before moving on, delete the following classes as we don't need them in their present form:

-Make sure the tests still run before moving on.
+Make sure the project compiles and tests pass before moving on.

 import org.junit.jupiter.api.Test;